What is the difference between low E and tempered glass?

 How long does argon gas in Windows last?

-Is Low E glass worth the cost?
+20 yearsIs Low E glass worth the cost?

 Low-e glass options are definitely worth the investment.
 For just a few more dollars than standard glass, you get the energy savings and protection from low-e glass.
-And that little extra cost can pay for itself with the money you'll save on utility bills!
+And that little extra cost can pay for itself with the money you'll save on utility bills!Can Low E glass be installed backwards?

 Normally no, short answer.
 But, alas there is slways a but.
-If it is special glass like s10 glass or low-e glass or even frosted glass then there is a outside and a inside to the glass.
+If it is special glass like s10 glass or low-e glass or even frosted glass then there is a outside and a inside to the glass.Is argon gas in Windows worth it?

 Argon is an inert gas found in our atmosphere.
 When your windows are filled with Argon, there is a slightly higher efficiency rating of the window.
-Because Argon is more dense than air, it does a better job of insulating your home than a regular double pane window.
+Because Argon is more dense than air, it does a better job of insulating your home than a regular double pane window.What are the benefits of low E glass?

 How long has low E glass been around?

 It has been 20 years since low-E was introduced to the North American glazing market.
-The product has developed from a premium option limited to residential windows in cold, Northern markets, to now a standard window component across many glazing applications.
+The product has developed from a premium option limited to residential windows in cold, Northern markets, to now a standard window component across many glazing applications.How do I know if my windows have argon gas?

 Look at the NFRC sticker on the windows.
-ABOVE the NFRC ratings for the windows, it should tell you the Mfgr., the series, and then give a brief description of the window -- things like "dual glazed", "low-E glass", "argon", The low-E is easy -- the windows will have a slight green tint to them.
+ABOVE the NFRC ratings for the windows, it should tell you the Mfgr., the series, and then give a brief description of the window -- things like "dual glazed", "low-E glass", "argon", The low-E is easy -- the windows will have a slight green tint to them.Does Low E glass look green?

 Low-E glass does a fantastic job of blocking heat using a thin metallic coating on the inside surface of insulated-glass panels.
 The glass will often appear to have a bluish or even light green cast to it.
-Regular glass that has no Low-E coating never has this coloration.
+Regular glass that has no Low-E coating never has this coloration.Do all low E windows have argon gas?

 2 Answers.
 Low-E windows are designed with material inside the glass or layered on it at the time of manufacture.
 Argon Gas windows are multiple-pane windows that are air-tight with the gap between the panes filled with argon at assembly.
-Argon gas is typically warranted in a colder climate.
+Argon gas is typically warranted in a colder climate.Does Low E glass have a green tint?

 Most people do not notice the color difference.
 Low-e products are faintly reflective and have a slight green tint.
-Look at a sample first to see if you like the color and visibility through the window.
+Look at a sample first to see if you like the color and visibility through the window.What is the R value of Low E windows?

-Low E Glass – Types and Benefits
+Low E Glass – Types and BenefitsType of Glass | R Value |

-Single Pane regular glass0.85
+Single Pane regular glass | 0.85 |

-Clear Insulated Glass 7/8 inch overall thickness2.08
+Clear Insulated Glass 7/8 inch overall thickness | 2.08 |

-Hard Coat Low-E insulated glass2.45
+Hard Coat Low-E insulated glass | 2.45 |

-Hard Coat Low-E insulated glass with argon2.75
+Hard Coat Low-E insulated glass with argon | 2.75 |

 Can argon gas be replaced in Windows?

 Technically, yes, gas could be added to the window.
-If a window is equipped with a glazing bead, it is possible to remove the glazing bead, remove the glass, and have it replaced or remade into a new sealed unit that is a low-E/argon combination.
+If a window is equipped with a glazing bead, it is possible to remove the glazing bead, remove the glass, and have it replaced or remade into a new sealed unit that is a low-E/argon combination.Are Low E Argon windows worth it?

 While the initial investment in Low E & Argon Gas windows is a little higher than the regular single-pane variety, the amount you'll save on your heating and cooling bills over the course of their lifetime will more than make them worth your while.
-That's not considering the environmental benefit, either.
+That's not considering the environmental benefit, either.Should I Get Low E windows?

 Low-e Windows – Are They Worth the Investment?
 Natural light is always an asset in any home.
 The more sun you have coming in through skylights and large windows, the more open and inviting a space will appear.
-Therefore, when installing new window panes in your house, it's always a good idea to invest in low-e windows.
+Therefore, when installing new window panes in your house, it's always a good idea to invest in low-e windows.How do low e windows work?

 Low-E, or low-emissivity, glass was created to minimize the amount of infrared and ultraviolet light that comes through your glass, without minimizing the amount of light that enters your home.
-Low-E glass windows have a microscopically thin coating that is transparent and reflects heat.
+Low-E glass windows have a microscopically thin coating that is transparent and reflects heat.Which way does Low E glass face?

 The effectiveness of low-e glass is dependent on the direction the coating is facing.
 For single pane windows it is recommended the low-e coating is always placed on the inside facing surface.
-Low-e coatings are sensitive to weather and pollutants making it difficult to clean without damaging the surface.
+Low-e coatings are sensitive to weather and pollutants making it difficult to clean without damaging the surface.Do Low E windows save energy?

 Low E Windows Reduce Energy Costs Low E applied to windows helps block infrared light from penetrating the glass from the outside.
-Bottom line: they are much more energy-efficient, helping you save on heating and cooling costs.
+Bottom line: they are much more energy-efficient, helping you save on heating and cooling costs.ncG1vNJzZmiemaOxorrYmqWsr5Wne6S7zGiuoZmkYra0edOhnGacmZuzpr7Ep5qeZZKawbixxKdkpaenYrJurc2dZK2dnaWys7HDZp6lmaOo